 The symptoms of osteosarcoma depend on the bone in which the tumor developed.
 Children and teens with osteosarcoma may experience the following symptoms or signs.
-Sometimes, people with osteosarcoma do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, children with osteosarcoma do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

 Pain in a bone or joint that gets worse over time, especially if the pain interferes with sleep

 A noticeable mass or lump in an arm or leg

 A broken bone with no injury to explain how it occurred

 Stiffness or swelling of joints; this is not a common symptom

 Back pain or a loss of bowel or bladder control.
 These symptoms can occur if the tumor is in the pelvis or at the base of the spine.
 They are uncommon early symptoms.

 If you are concerned about any changes your child experiences, please talk with your child’s doctor.
 Your doctor will ask how long and how often your child has been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.